bbauska/meta-react-basics/README.md

 getting to that later.

 The third question is about the **props** object.
-It has been mentioned before, but so far it hasn\'t been used.
+It has been mentioned before, but so far it hasn&apos;t been used.
 It hasn't been used in this example either.

 The answer to this question has to do with the next lesson, titled